-In a developmentally appropriate manner, the Guardian ad Litem should explain to the child that the Guardian ad Litem will (1) investigate and advocate the child's best interests, (2) will investigate the child's views relating to the case and will report them to the court unless the child requests that they not be reported, and (3) will use information from the child for those purposes, but (4) will not necessarily advocate what the child wants as a lawyer for a client would.
+In a developmentally appropriate manner, the Guardian ad Litem should explain to the child that the Guardian ad Litem will (1) investigate and advocate the child's best interests, (2) investigate the child's views relating to the case and will report them to the court unless the child requests that they not be reported, and (3) use information from the child for those purposes, but (4) not necessarily advocate what the child wants as a lawyer for a client would.

-41 D. Investigations
+D. Investigations

-43 The Guardian ad Litem should conduct thorough, continuing, and
+The Guardian ad Litem should conduct thorough, continuing, and independent investigations, including:

-1 independent investigations, including: 2 3 1.
-Reviewing any court files of the child and of siblings who are 4 minors or are still in the home, potentially relevant court files 5 of parties and other household members, and case-related 6 records of any social service agency and other service 7 providers.
-8 9 2.
-Reviewing child's social services records, if any, mental health 10 records (except as otherwise provided in Standard VI.A.3), drug 11 and alcohol-related records, medical records, law enforcement 12 records, school records, and other records relevant to the case.
-13 14 3.
-Contacting lawyers for the parties, and nonlawyer 15 representatives or court-appointed special advocates (CASAs).
-16 17 A Contracting and mosting with the partice with population of 17 4.
-Contacting and meeting with the parties with permission of 18 19 their lawyers.
-19 20 5.
-Interviewing individuals significantly involved with the child, 20 21 who may in the Guardian ad Litem's discretion include, if $\frac{21}{22}$ appropriate, case workers, caretakers, neighbors, relatives, 23 school personnel, coaches, clergy, mental health professionals, 24 physicians, law enforcement officers, and other potential 25 witnesses.
-26 27 6.
-Reviewing the relevant evidence personally, rather than relying 28 on other parties' or counsel's descriptions and 29 characterizations of it.
-30 31 7.
-Staying apprised of other court proceedings affecting the child, 32 the parties, and other household members.
-33 34 Commentary 35
+- 1. Reviewing any court files of the child and of siblings who are minors or are still in the home, potentially relevant court files of parties and other household members, and case-related records of any social service agency and other service providers. - 2.
+Reviewing the child's social services records, if any, mental health records (except as otherwise provided in Standard VI.A.3), drug and alcohol-related records, medical records, law enforcement records, school records, and other records relevant to the case. - 3.
+Contacting lawyers for the parties, and nonlawyer representatives or court-appointed special advocates (CASAs). - 4.
+Contacting and meeting with the parties with permission of their lawyers. - 5.
+Interviewing individuals significantly involved with the child, who may in the Guardian ad Litem's discretion include, if appropriate, case workers, caretakers, neighbors, relatives, school personnel, coaches, clergy, mental health professionals, physicians, law enforcement officers, and other potential witnesses. - 6.
+Reviewing the relevant evidence personally, rather than relying on other parties' or counsel's descriptions and characterizations of it. - 7.
+Staying apprised of other court proceedings affecting the child, the parties, and other household members.

-Relevant files to review include those concerning child protective services, developmental disabilities, juvenile delinquency, mental health, and educational agencies.
+[1] Relevant files to review include those concerning child protective services, developmental disabilities, juvenile delinquency, mental health, and educational agencies.
 These records can provide a more complete context for the current problems of the child and family.
 Information in the files may suggest additional professionals and lay witnesses who should be contacted.

-Though courts should order automatic access to records, the Guardian ad Litem may still need to use subpoenas or other discovery or motion procedures to obtain the relevant records, especially those pertaining to the parties.
+[2] Though courts should order automatic access to records, the Guardian ad Litem may still need to use subpoenas or other discovery or motion procedures to obtain the relevant records, especially those pertaining to the parties.

-1 Meetings with the children and all parties are among the most important 2 elements of a competent investigation.
-However, there may be a few cases 3 where a party's lawyer will not allow the Guardian ad Litem to communicate 4 with the party.
-Rule 32:4.2 prohibits such contact without consent of the 5 party's lawyer.
-In some such cases, the Guardian ad Litem may be able to 6 obtain permission for a meeting with the party's lawyer present.
-When the 7 party has no lawyer, rule 32:4.3 allows contact but requires reasonable efforts 8 to correct any apparent misunderstanding of the Guardian ad Litem's role.
+[3] Meetings with the child and all parties are among the most important elements of a competent investigation.
+However, there may be a few cases where a party's lawyer will not allow the Guardian ad Litem to communicate with the party.
+Iowa Rule of Professional Conduct 32:4.2 prohibits such contact without consent of the party's lawyer.
+In some such cases, the Guardian ad Litem may be able to obtain permission for a meeting with the party's lawyer present.
+When the party has no lawyer, rule 32:4.3 allows contact but requires reasonable efforts to correct any apparent misunderstanding of the Guardian ad Litem's role.

-9 The parties' lawyers may have information not included in any of the 10 available records.
+[4] The parties' lawyers may have information not included in any of the available records.
 They can provide information on their clients' perspectives.